Skip to main content

 About

 Corporate-Torah started as a weekly Dvar Torah I sent to a global group of Jewish colleagues.
-In the consulting firm I work at, we have an internal Jewish affinity group Slack channel, and the group manager asked if I would share a weekly Dvar Torah.
+In the professional services firm I work at, we have an internal Jewish affinity group Slack channel, and the group manager asked if I would share a weekly Dvar Torah.
 I would look through the Parsha for an idea, spend some time shaping it for the audience, tack on some trivia + Shabbat times and send it out.

 Surprisingly, this actually turned out to be quite the job.
 There's an idea I'm fond of quoting (apocryphally attributed to Twain) that "If I had more time I would have written you a shorter letter."
 Turns out that writing up a short concise idea that can catch 2' of corporate headspace is a challenge.
 Specifically, these Divrei Torah are carefully designed to resonate with the corporate audience: